Shopify Xero Integration: How to Set it Up

 Xero and QuickBooks Online are both solid, reliable choices for your cloud accounting software.
 To find out which is better for your business, do some research to find what will suit your particular business needs.
 You could ask owners of similar businesses, or search forums frequented by like-minded entrepreneurs.
 Speaking with a bookkeeper or accountant will certainly help you make an informed choice as they’ll be able to give you the pros and cons of each from an expert point of view.

-Integrate Shopify and Xero for accurate accounting
+Integrate Shopify with Xero for accurate accounting

 A2X auto-categorizes your Shopify sales, fees, taxes, and more into accurate summaries that make reconciliation in Xero a breeze.